[Mod 10] Lia Knowles’s GWF Destroyer DPS for PVE build.

 - Dailies can sometimes be a waste of time.
 For example (and this is very situational), sometimes it’s better not to use Spinning Strike and WMS all the mobs down instead as it’ll do more damage overall and be quicker.
 Spinning Strike is a must-use during Unstoppable, most mobs will try and CC you, hence interrupting your daily if you’re not already CC immune.

 - Foot work is important!
 Learn how to use your Stamina wisely, prevent from sprinting between a batch of mobs to another to maintain your stamina high enough to maneuver between mobs and avoid one-shot type attacks.
+Remember, no point in focusing on DPS if you’re dead, a dead GWF will do no damage!

 Best in slot – The current best in slot set is the t3 empowered Relic Headsman’s Raid pieces, they all have the exact same stat distribution (Power/Crit/Defense) which will easily benefit us for the long run.
 This will also drop our Armpen to the bare minimum, as such it’s important to make sure you make up for the armpen loss via your companion or other sources.
 The set is obtainable from completing Fangbreaker Island.
 If you don’t feel like empowering your gear every now and then and farming voninblood, Adamant (Masterwork) gear is your best choice for now (although beware, mod 10.5 will bring vivified Relic gear, which will increase each piece of the set to IL 160, and when absolutely not empowered will drop down to 150 as opposed to now, in which when it’s fully empowered it only goes up to 150 and drops to 140 when it completely drains out.
 As a result, Relic gear will be best in slot no matter what and even if you don’t want to farm Voninblood and empower it at all times, the base gear will be better than Adamant.)